-- a) Engage in street trading in a prohibited street. - b) Engage in street trading in a consent street without first obtaining authorisation from the council. - c) Contravene a condition imposed on a consent.
+- a) Engage in street trading in a prohibited street. - b) Engage in street trading in a consent street without first obtaining authorisation (including making payment) from the council. - c) Contravene a condition imposed on a consent.

 Any person guilty of such an offence will be liable, on conviction at a magistrates' court to a fine of up to £1,000.